 The Somerset and Dorset Family History Centre

-When is the Centre open and is there a charge? – Monday, Friday and Saturday, 10.00am – 1.00pm; Thursday 10.00am to 4.00pm; third Tuesday of every month from 7.00pm to 9.00pm.
-Entrance to the Family History Centre is free to members of the Society; non-members pay a day visitor’s fee of £3.
+Opening times – Monday, Friday and Saturday, 10.00am – 1.00pm; Thursday 10.00am to 4.00pm; third Tuesday of every month from 7.00pm to 9.00pm.

 When is the Centre closed? – The Family History Centre is normally closed on Tuesdays, Wednesdays and Sundays; as well as over Easter and Christmas and on Bank Holiday Mondays.
-The Centre is also closed for Sherborne’s Pack Monday Fair.

 Want to Volunteer? – The Society always welcomes new Volunteers, who can either work at the Society’s Family History Centre, or remotely from home.
 Volunteers, who will need to be computer-literate, play a huge part in welcoming visitors to the Centre and in caring for and adding to the Society’s records and databases.
 Please contact us if you are interested.